mpnally/Terrifically-Simple-JSON/README.md

 Because of Terrifically Simple JSON's 3 constraints, we know that this single JSON object with 3 name/value pairs represents a single entity in the API data model with 3 property values.

+The primary idea and primary value of Terrifically Simple JSON is that each JSON object will follow this simple pattern, without exception.

 The following JSON document encodes the same information in a different style.
 It is not Terrifically Simple JSON—it violates all 3 of the constraints above.
 That does not mean it's a bad design, just that it follows a different set of rules than Terrifically Simple JSON; it is its own media type.
 ```